 Submitting information on hazardous mixtures to poison centres

-Importers and downstream users have a legal obligation to submit information to poison centres when placing hazardous mixtures on the EU-market.
+Importers and downstream users have a legal obligation to submit information to poison centres when placing hazardous mixtures on the EU market.
 The obligation applies to mixtures that are classified as hazardous on the basis of their health and physical effects.
-The obligation is based on the European CLP Regulation (Regulation (EC) No 1272/2008).
+The mixtures are subject to the submission obligations under Article 45 and Annex VIII of the European CLP Regulation (Regulation (EC) No 1272/2008).
+The company that is required to submit the notification according to Annex VIII, has to make sure that this information is submitted to all the Member States in which the mixture is placed on the market.

-At the moment, companies can fulfil their notification obligation by submitting a Chemical Notification of dangerous or hazardous chemicals they manufacture or import to the relevant authority.
-In Finland the notification shall be made via the KemiDigi online portal pursuant to section 22 of the Finnish Chemicals Act.
-From 1 January 2021 onwards notifications to the Finnish Poison Information Centre is made via the ECHA (European Chemicals Agency) Submission Portal.
+Poison Centre notifications to the Finnish Poison Information Centre are made through the ECHA (European Chemicals Agency) Submission Portal.
 Furthermore, a Chemical Notification shall still be made in addition to the Finnish Safety and Chemicals Agency for other purposes.
+The requirements are laid down in the National Chemicals Act 711/2020.